-Use only genuine natural and organic products that are free from hormone disruptors, toxins and irritants.
+Use only genuine natural and organic products that are free from hormone disruptors such as phthalates,toxins and irritants.

 Don’t drink water from the tap or a plastic bottle (see note 10 for details on xeno estrogens).
 Both are full of female hormones, pharmaceutical and recreational drugs.
 Not ideal.
 Invest in a good quality water filter and a stainless steel water bottle.
 Save your health and a significant amount of money.